-Short-term, reconfigure the subsidy pot to increase fiscal space (recommendation 4).
+- Short-term, reconfigure the subsidy and tax pots to increase fiscal space (recommendation 4).
 First, industrial subsidies should be reorganised by phasing out fossil fuel subsidies.
 Indirect fossil fuel subsidies alone have been estimated by the IMF at ~7% of GDP in 2020, or ~\$6 trillion, which is roughly equivalent to double the annual investment required in low-carbon deployment to achieve Net Zero in 2050 (IEA, 2022; Parry et al., 2021).
 Second, pricing for negative externalities should increase gradually: specifically, carbon prices should be increased such that energy sources are taxed in proportion to their carbon content.
 The current implicit tax on most energy sources is well below the social cost of carbon (Blyth, 2018).
-Thirdly, taxes on rents and excessive consumption should be established, increased and/or expanded in scope (e.g., wealth taxes, financial transaction taxes, of which stamp duty was the first imposed on the LSE in 1694 (Dieter, 2003); land taxes; windfall taxes).

-Longer-term, tax income could be increased by broadening the tax base to incorporate the economic surplus generated from new low-carbon innovations (recommendation 5).
+Thirdly, taxes on rents and excessive consumption should be established, increased and/or expanded in scope (e.g., wealth taxes, financial transaction taxes, of which stamp duty was the first imposed on the LSE in 1694 (Dieter, 2003); land taxes; windfall taxes). - Longer-term, tax income could be increased by broadening the tax base to incorporate the economic surplus generated from new low-carbon innovations (recommendation 5).
 This not only avoids eventual erosion of fossil fuel tax revenues but also generates new tax revenue streams that can be reinvested.

 MoFs must crowd-in private finance by creating an attractive investment environment (recommendation 6; McKinsey, 2023).
 Private investment will come from diverse sources including venture capital, private equity, bank finance, state agencies and institutional investors.
 MoF can reduce the risks of low-carbon investments by acting as the lead investor offering patient capital for early-stage innovations (as outlined in recommendations 1-3).
 Furthermore they can reduce policy risk by providing long-term coherent policy (see recommendation 10) and also revenue risk through subsidies (e.g, feed-intariffs).
 Furthermore, MoFs can mainstream greening financial instruments by issuing green sovereign financial instruments (e.g., bonds, loans) and establish a national (or regional) consortium tasked with developing an economy-wide green finance strategy and implementation plan.

 MoFs have a critical role in ensuring the transition is just at the global, national and regional levels (recommendation 7).
-At a national level, MoFs must use their economy-wide view and budgetary control powers to deliver whole-ofgovernment interventions to mitigate two impacts: firstly, concentrated loss of local economic activity and employment opportunities, and secondly, regressive impacts on consumers, especially the risk of energy poverty for those at the lower end of income distribution.
-At the global level, MoFs must help redress global imbalances by delivering foreign aid or cancelling debt to provide transition assistance to those countries with more constrained fiscal space (in addition to potential loss and damage payments).
-To go even further, MoFs might consider introducing an annual issuance of Special Drawing Rights (SDRs), adapting the recommendations of the United Nations 2010 Stiglitz Report to the current crisis (Stiglitz, 2010).
+At a national level, MoFs must use their economy-wide view and budgetary control powers to deliver whole-of-government interventions to mitigate two impacts: firstly, concentrated loss of local economic activity and employment opportunities, and secondly, regressive impacts on consumers, especially the risk of energy poverty for those at the lower end of income distribution.